NAlexPear/personal-page/blog/_posts/2015-02-16-barleycakes-and-water-and-weightlifting.md

 a cabin in rural Alaska, and sweaty people in spandex.
 There will be another post on the Alaskan Cabin Experience later, but we'll cover the intersection of weightlifting and philosophy in this post.
-I promise that it will be loads of fun, and I promise that all of these things apply to our discussion of the temprament towards progress (and, thus, happiness).
+I promise that it will be loads of fun, and I promise that all of these things apply to our discussion of the temperament towards progress (and, thus, happiness).
 The coolest ideas happen at the interface!

 The first influence that introduced me to the idea of steady progress over wild swings